 wingless birds; Mauritius for its dodo, then living; Australia for its marsupials and other peculiar animals; and every large island, and most of the small ones, to obtain those forms of life that are only to be found in each.
-From the island of Celebes, they must have taken the eighty species of birds that are confined to it, which would require them to catch, cage, feed, and convey five hundred, and sixty specimens: a no small job of itself.
+From the island of Celebes, they must have taken the eighty species of birds that are confined to it, which would require them to catch, cage, feed, and convey eleven hundred and twenty specimens: a no small job of itself.
 Ten men that could accomplish that, and carry them safe to Armenia, would do all that men could do in ten years.
-From the Phillipine Islands, the seventy-three species of hawks, parrots, and pigeons, peculiar to them; which would require, since seven of every kind of bird were to be taken into the ark, no less than five hundred and eleven specimens.
-From New Guinea, and the neighboring islands, one hundred and twenty-six of the magnificent birds of paradise, since there are eighteen species.
+From the Philippine Islands, the seventy-three species of hawks, parrots, and pigeons, peculiar to them; which would require, since fourteen of every kind of bird were to be taken into the ark, no less than one thousand and twenty-two specimens.
+From New Guinea, and the neighboring islands, two hundred and fifty-two of the magnificent birds of paradise, since there are eighteen species.

 A faint idea of the difficulties encountered and overcome by Noah's agents may be gathered from what Wallace, in his recent work on the Malay Archipelago, informs us respecting these birds of paradise.
 "Five voyages to different parts of the district they inhabit, each occupying in its preparation and execution the larger part of a year, produced me only five species out of the fourteen known to exist in the New-Guinea district."
-If it took Wallace, with all the assistance that he had from various officials, five years to obtain five dead birds, - for such they were, how long did it take Noah's agents to obtain a hundred and twenty-six live birds?
+If it took Wallace, with all the assistance that he had from various officials, five years to obtain five species, represented by dead birds, how long did it take Noah's agents to obtain eighteen species represented by two hundred and fifty-two live birds?
 Wallace could only obtain two alive, and for these he had to pay five hundred dollars.